Effective Defense Representation For Felony Charges In The Macon Area

-Felony crimes in Georgia, as in other states, are more serious offenses with steeper penalties than those labeled as misdemeanors.
+Felony crimes are more serious offenses with steeper penalties than those labeled as misdemeanors.
 In our state, a felony offense is punishable by more than a year in jail or prison and carries potential fines as well.
-If convicted of a felony, it will lead to a permanent criminal record that can have detrimental effects on your future.
-For all these reasons, and to help preserve your personal and professional life, if you have been arrested for any type of felony offense in or around Macon, it is imperative that you seek legal help.
-Working with a competent legal professional who has the knowledge, dedication, and resources to properly defend you is your best chance at a case dismissal, reduced charges or penalties, or other positive results.
+If you’re convicted of a felony, it will lead to a permanent criminal record that can have detrimental effects on your future.
+For all these reasons, and to help preserve your personal and professional life, if you have been arrested for any type of felony offense in or around Macon, then it is imperative that you seek legal help.
+Working with a competent legal professional who is equipped to properly defend you is your best chance at a case dismissal, reduced charges, lesser penalties, or other positive results.

-At Deadwyler-Heuman Law Firm, LLC, we are dedicated to providing you with competent and caring state and federal felony representation.
-No matter what type of felony charge you have been accused of, we have the experience, knowledge, and resources to thoroughly investigate, prepare, and develop your case so as to seek the best possible outcome.
-We know how a felony conviction can detrimentally affect your future in the long run; our goal is to prevent those negative effects as much as we can, or to eliminate them altogether if possible.
+At Deadwyler-Heuman Law Firm, LLC, we are dedicated to providing you with competent and caring representation.
+No matter what type of state or federal felony charge you have been accused of, our criminal defense lawyers have the experience, knowledge and resources to thoroughly investigate, prepare and develop your case and seek the best possible outcome.
+Knowing how a felony conviction can detrimentally affect your future in the long run, their goal is preventing those negative effects as much as they can or eliminating them altogether, if possible.

-Arrested on a felony charge?
-Get strong advocacy from our Macon felony defense attorney at (478) 205-6623.
-Your initial consultation is FREE and can be scheduled by contacting us via our online message form.
+Have you been arrested on a felony charge?
+Get strong advocacy from our Macon criminal defense attorneys by calling 478-845-5349.
+Your initial consultation is free.
 Hablamos español.

-- A DUI causing serious bodily injury or death
+- DUI, which caused serious bodily injury or death

 - Armed robbery

-- Hit and run resulting in serious injury or death
+- A hit-and-run resulting in serious injury or death

 - Attempting to elude law enforcement

-Deadwyler-Heuman Law Firm, LLC is prepared to represent all types of federal offenses, as listed above.
-If you are facing charges, do not wait to contact our firm for help.
-We offer a free, initial consultation as well as payment plans to ensure you can afford the legal services you will need during this time.
+Our lawyers at Deadwyler-Heuman Law Firm, LLC, are prepared to represent all types of federal offenses, as listed above.
+If you are facing charges, do not wait to contact us for help.
+Our Macon felony attorneys offer free initial consultations as well as payment plans to ensure that you can afford the legal services you will need during this time.

-Felonies may also be charged at the federal level after being investigated by such agencies as the FBI, DEA, ATF, and others.
-These types of cases will be prosecuted at the federal level and subjected to federal sentencing guidelines, which can be severe.
-They can include such crimes as drug trafficking, armed robbery, kidnapping, terrorist threats, and many types of fraud.
+Felonies may also be charged at the federal level after being investigated by such agencies as the FBI, the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and others.
+These types of cases are prosecuted at the federal level and subjected to federal sentencing guidelines, which can be severe.
+They can include such crimes as drug trafficking, armed robbery, kidnapping, terrorist threats and many types of fraud.
 Basically, federal felonies are those that violate federal law or cross state lines, as in human or drug trafficking.

 Being charged with a federal felony is a very serious matter that calls for the services of an attorney who is licensed and familiar with federal court rules and procedure.
-Our Macon felony defense lawyer can provide competent representation at this level.
+Our Macon felony lawyers can provide competent representation at this level.

 The consequences of a felony conviction will label you as a felon, which comes with a host of negative repercussions.
 You may lose voting rights and the right to possess a firearm.
-You may also have difficulty finding future employment, housing, or educational aid.
-You may lose possession of a professional license, such as for real estate, medical careers, as an attorney, pilot, and more.
+You may also have difficulty finding future employment, housing or educational financial aid.
+You may lose possession of a professional license, such as those that the following people would need to hold: real estate agent, medical professionals, attorneys, pilots and more.
 If you are not currently a citizen of the United States, a felony conviction could mean deportation.

-Fighting back will require a tough litigator who is thorough in their investigation, application of the law, and trial practice.
-We urge you to seek representation from Deadwyler-Heuman Law Firm, LLC to help you seek the best possible case result.
+Fighting back will require a tough litigator who is thorough in their investigation, application of the law and trial practice.
+We urge you to seek representation from our team at Deadwyler-Heuman Law Firm, LLC, to help you seek the best possible case result.